 Sulfate attack occurs in hardened concrete when sulfates, found in seawater, in some

-soils and in wastewater, react with the tricalcium aluminate (C3A) in portland cement
+soils and in wastewater, react with the tricalcium aluminate (C

 paste.
 The reaction causes a material called ettringite to form.
 Ettringite formation can

 result in concrete expansion and premature deterioration.
-The higher the C3A of the
+The higher the C

 cement, the greater the potential for sulfate attack.
-Slag cement does not contain C3A
+Slag cement does not contain C

 the lower the potential for deleterious expansion.
 Additionally, slag cement